OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_sherlock.md

 # GEOS Compilation with Sherlock

 ## Overview
-This guide details the steps required to compile the GEOS model on the Sherlock supercomputer, including terminal configuration, installation, execution, and debugging with VSCode in interactive sessions.
+This guide outlines the steps necessary to compile the GEOS simulator on the Stanford Sherlock cluster.
+It covers the configuration, installation, and execution of the simulator in debug mode using VSCode within interactive sessions on the cluster.

 ### Remark
 Note that `GROUP_HOME` is a shared storage device; therefore, each `<SUID>` should create a folder named after its corresponding SUID to maintain user-specific storage and make it easy to identify the folder's owner.